You need to see DPS gear in action. Get a live demo with our engineers.

 There was also a desire to have T/Mon interact with Modbus (also supported) to bring in voltage information for each phase.
 This was directly monitored by another device, then reported to T/Mon via Modbus protocol for T/GFX display.

-He currently has the ability to web browse into some of his sites, but doesn't like having to manage the URL's.
+He currently has the ability to web browse into some of his sites but doesn't like having to manage the URL.
 That's where T/GFX software will come in handy.
 By having clickable icons with saved URL's, Kevin would effectively have conveniently placed web bookmarks to all of the web interfaces he needs to access for monitoring and configuration.

-I hope that this guide to selecting the right remote monitoring software for your network has been helpful for you.
-Please feel free to browse around dpstele.com to learn about some of your monitoring options.
-You can also use the form below to send me a question about anything you wish.
+Hopefully, this guide to selecting the right remote monitoring software for your network has been helpful for you.
+Please feel free to contact us to ask any questions you might have about remote monitoring systems.